 Transfer Your Number to Google Voice

-I immediately went to voice.google.com and started to initiate the number port / transfer (located under settings).
-First you will need to punch in your phone number in order to confirm that it can be transferred over.
-In order to actually proceed with the port you will need to have the account number of your existing cell phone provider, your name, address, last four of SSN, etc.
+I immediately went to voice.google.com and started to initiate the number port/transfer (located under settings).
+First, you need to punch in your phone number in order to confirm that it can be transferred over.
+In order to actually proceed with the port, you will need to have the account number of your existing cell phone provider, your name, address, last four of SSN, etc.

 After filling out the short application you will then need to pay a one-time fee to Google via Google Payments.